Vram-Voskanyan/PrevGen/README.md

 // dummyClassPreview is a generated class which is: DummyClass(name = "Ryan", age = 85, loginDate = 1705600601029)
 // Note: `loginDate` is a Timestamp ;)
 ```

+### Example for Jetpack Compose
+TODO: soon ;)

 ## Roadmap

+Since this project was developed only during non-office hours, not everything is covered.
+For example, the following types are not currently supported: Non-Data classes, Enum, Map, List (in progress).

+We also have some exciting features in mind for implementation, depending on community interest:

+1. **Customized Data Size:** Introduce an option to edit the generated data size for checking how the view behaves with large or small datasets.
+This may involve adding a parameter option to annotations.

+2. **Flexible Data Generation:** Currently, the generator relies on an argument name-checker to pick values close to the parameter type.
+For the next step, we aim to provide an option to pass values from outside, allowing customization such as non-English values.

 ## License